Nothing makes you want to simplify your life like homeschooling.

 - After devotions, everyone brushes their teeth, gathers their books, and gets ready to start school.

-- Have things to do for children old enough to work independently, so you can start by spending some one-on-one time with your youngest child.
+- Schedule your day so your older kids can begin on independent work so you can start by spending some one-on-one time with your youngest child.

 10. Simplify your life by not getting fixated on the schoolroom you have or don’t have, the latest and greatest curriculum, or what “everyone else” is doing.